 Open Educational Resources

-Open Educational Resources (OERs) are any type of educational materials that are in the public domain or introduced with an open license.
+Open Educational Resources (OER) are educational materials that are in the public domain or introduced with an open license.
 The nature of these open materials means that anyone can legally and freely copy, use, adapt and re-share them.
-OERs range from textbooks to curricula, syllabi, lecture notes, assignments, tests, projects, audio, video and animation.
-(From the UN.)
+OER range from textbooks to curricula, syllabi, lecture notes, assignments, tests, projects, audio, video and animation.
+(From UN.)

 The links below are drawn from the Geneseo "Oasis" and similar search engines.